List of Super Bowl commercials

-During the annual television broadcast of the National Football League Super Bowl championship, the commercials that are aired draw considerable attention.
+The commercials which are aired during the annual television broadcast of the National Football League Super Bowl championship draw considerable attention.
 In 2010, Nielsen reported that 51% of viewers prefer the commercials to the game itself.
 This article does not list advertisements for a local region or station (e.g. promoting local news shows), pre-kickoff and post-game commercials/sponsors, or in-game advertising sponsors and television bumpers.

-1960s
+1967–1975

 1967 (I)

-The commercials included ads from "Ford, Chrysler, RCA, RJ Reynolds Tobacco, McDonald's, Budweiser, among others."
+The commercials included ads from "Ford, Chrysler, RCA, RJ Reynolds Tobacco, McDonald's, and Budweiser among others."